jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.17 WeightedSum

-Performs a weighted-sum overlay on multiple input raster images.
+This tool performs a weighted-sum overlay on multiple input raster images.
+If you have a stack of rasters that you would like to sum, each with an equal weighting (1.0), then use the `SumOverlay` tool instead.

+*See Also*:

+`SumOverlay`

 *Parameters*: